 And know the place for the first time.”

-Any reference to “knowing” is not a reference to anything like justified true belief but rather an attestation that we do not know but rather guess and critically appraise.
-One should not even glorify this conjectural effort by saying it is to the best of our abilities, for who knows whether our abilities have been best used nor even what such abilities are?
-The quest for certainty in much 20th and now 21st century philosophy is unfortunately too often given an epistemic significance that fills volume after volume but leads to no escape from Hume’s problem of induction nor Kant’s problem of demarcation.
-Relegating Popper to footnotes or comfortable low rungs in textbook chapter organization does not help in problem solving and even worse the strawman naive-falsificationist legend of Popper actually hinders it.
+The quest for certainty in 20th and now 21st century philosophy is unfortunately given an epistemic significance that fills volume after volume but leads to no escape from Hume’s problem of induction nor Kant’s problem of demarcation.
+Relegating Popper to footnotes or comfortable low rungs in textbook chapter organization does not help this quest and, even worse, the strawman naive-falsificationist legend of Popper actually hinders it.

 In the 1963 essay “Models Instruments and Truth”, included in the anthology”The Myth of the Framework” (1994) Popper is critical of the ridiculous phrase “truth is relative”.
 This phrase confuses the choice we make relative to competing theories’ perceived closeness to truth with TRUTH, unsullied by our opinions and efforts.
 No matter how well we test our theories they may still not be fair reflections of reality.